sakarisalmi/42-Pipex/README.md

 Hello, World!
 >
 ```
-The output got printed to standard output, in this case, the terminal
+The output got printed to standard output, in this case, the terminal.

 Now with redirection:
 ```
 > echo "Hello, World!\n" > results.txt
-> # added this empty line to show that nothing got printed to the terminal
+>     # added this empty line to show that nothing got printed out on the terminal
 > cat results.txt
 Hello, World!
 >